whizzer75/whizzer75.github.io/1-install.md

 ## Install and configure [ownCloud]

-This document is intended for adminstrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
-It is intended to be published through a webserver and uses a database for persistent storage. [ownCloud] performance can also benefit from caching web content in memory.
+This document is intended for administrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
+It is intended to be published through a web server and uses a database for persistent storage. [ownCloud] performance can also benefit from caching web content in memory.